shigetajima/Loan_mortgage_analysis/README.md

 # Loan_mortgage_analysis
-Working with an undisclosed company to analyze their loan mortgage data
+Worked with a company in the Bay Area to analyze their loan mortgage data.
+Analysis includes the prediction of loan processing time.
+Regression and classification models are used to predict the time it takes from the mortgage rate "locked" until the money gets "funded" (it's called "Locked to Funded" time).